New Bedford, Massachusetts: Immigration

 Until 1800, New Bedford and its surrounding communities were, by and large, populated by Protestants of English, Scottish, Welsh, and Dutch origin.
 During the first half of the 19th century many Irish people came to Massachusetts.
 In 1818, Irish immigrants established the Catholic mission that built St. Mary's Church.
 During the Great Irish Famine of the 1840s, which was to drive many more across the Atlantic, with the town's whaling "aristocracy" (many of them Quaker) they were active in providing their compatriots with relief.
 New Bedford's once significant Irish population declined in the 20th century; as with many immigrant groups, as they had become established they moved out to the suburbs.

 Later in the 19th century, immigrants from Portugal and its colonial possessions in the Atlantic—Cape Verde, the Azores, and Madeira—began arriving in New Bedford and the surrounding area, attracted by jobs in the whaling industry; many had family members who had worked on whaling ships.
 The presence of Cape Verdeans in the New Bedford whaling fleet inspired the fictional character Daggoo in Herman Melville's 1851 novel Moby-Dick.
 As the Portuguese community began to increase in population, it established the first Portuguese parish in the city, St. John the Baptist (1871).
 However, many Cape Verdean Catholics encountered racial prejudice amongst the Portuguese parishioners and established the Our Lady of Assumption, the first Cape Verdean American church, in 1905.

+The city's annual Feast of the Blessed Sacrament, initiated in 1915 by four immigrants from Madeira, is the world's largest celebration of Luso-American heritage, regularly drawing crowds of tens of thousands to the city's Madeira Field.

 French Canadians also secured a foothold in New Bedford at about the same time, building the Church of the Sacred Heart in 1877, as did Polish immigrants who in 1903 established the parish of Our Lady of Perpetual Help (the church closed in 2022).

 A number of Jewish families, arriving in the mid 19th century from, were active in candle-making and in selling provisions and outfitting ships for the whaling fleet.
 During the years leading up to the First World War, a sizable eastern-European Jewish community joined them in New Bedford.
 Some became prominent merchants and businessmen, mainly in textiles and manufacturing.